Sleep Disorders

 Causes of Sleep Disorders

-Estrogen and progesterone´s effects on sleep
+Estrogen and progesterone's effects on sleep

 • Slows down the intake and secondary production of magnesium, a mineral that helps muscles to relax.

-• Linked to hot flashes and night sweats which interrupt sleep cycle.
+• Linked to hot flashes and night sweats, which interrupt the sleep cycle.
+Linked to sleep apnea, which disturbs breathing during the night.

 • Progesterone has a sleep-inducing effect.
 When levels decline, the ability to fall asleep soundly does as well.